jup-ag/welcome-partners/README.md

    - `logo:` The filename of your logo
    - `href:` URL that link to your wallet

+4. **What we look at**
+   - We aim to safeguard our users and provide a more efficient method to add you to the list, please indicate by commenting any of the following in the PR.
+      - Traction (product or social/community traction)
+      - Security (OS codebase, audited, verifiable IDL)

 ### Current list of tags
 We aim to add more categories or classification in the future.
 - DeFi